ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/05-Mutations.md

 }
 ```

-Before we can add a new mutation we also need to add a new payload type since we want to be able to query multiple assets.
+Before we can add a new mutation, we also need to add a new payload type since we want to be able to query multiple assets.

 Add the file `AddAssetsToWatchlistPayload.cs` to the `Types/Account` directory.